JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 “Hey,” I said to the kids sitting on the stoop.
 They said hey back, both looked at each other and then one said, “You don’t go to Midwood, right?”
 I looked at my friend and said, “Nope.
 I go to Lincoln.”
 And the kids on the stoop looked at each other and one of them said, “Lincoln?
 I think my dad went there.”
 And with that one of them passed a joint to the other person.
 Me and my friend were never offered.

 And with that we headed inside the Brownstone to see what was up with the party.
 As we walked in nothing seemed dour, but not much seemed like a party.
-There was literally jusy a bowl of chips, a bowl of some pretzels and a cooler with a humble amount of beer in it
+There was literally jusy a bowl of chips, a bowl of some pretzels and a cooler with a humble amount of beer in it.
+Some people were sitting around on a nearby couch, others on the stairs.
+Some music was playing, but it wasn’t too loud.
+A guy was sitting on the stairs either tuning or playing an accoustic guitar.

 ***